University Catalog

 EE 5333.
 WAVE PROPAGATION AND SCATTERING.
 3 Hours.

 Fundamentals of electromagnetic wave propagation and scattering in radar and wireless communications.
 Propagation over irregular terrain, in built-up areas, and inside buildings.
 Scattering from objects and area extensive targets.
-Propagation and scattering modeling and and their applications in wireless communications and remote sensing.
+Propagation and scattering modeling and their applications in wireless communications and remote sensing.
 Signal statistics.
 Prerequisites: EE 5302 and EE 5306.

 EE 5334.
 FUNDAMENTALS OF RADAR REMOTE SENSING.
 3 Hours.